| |

 Step 1: Prep your pan

-Spray a small 6-inch round pan or any air fryer safe dish with nonstick spray.
+Spray a small six inch round pan or any air fryer safe dish with nonstick spray or line with Parchment paper.
 You do not want these brownies sticking because fudgy brownies are already messy enough.

 Step 2: Mix the wet ingredients